gornskew/lisply-mcp/README.md

-to Lisp-speaking backend servers, to facilitate direct AI-assisted symbolic programming. *For this project we have coined the term "Lisply" to refer to a lightweightprotocol which any Lisp or Lisp-like system can implementfor compatibility with this Lisply-MCP adapter.
+to Lisp-speaking backend servers, to facilitate direct AI-assisted symbolic programming. *For this project we have coined the term "Lisply" to refer to a lightweightprotocol which any Lisp or Lisp-like system can implement for compatibility with this Lisply-MCP adapter.

-If you configure this adapter without specifying a backend container image name (or host/port for a remote Lisply service), then by default it pulls and runs a [Gendl](https://gitlab.common-lisp.net/gendl/gendl) container, which
+If you configure this adapter without specifying a backend container, image name (or host/port for a remote Lisply service), then by default it pulls and runs a [Gendl](https://gitlab.common-lisp.net/gendl/gendl) container, which